edu3105/WhatsInMyFridge/README.md

 "#WhatsInMyFridge"

 After Cloning The Project, try directing your cmd to the clone folder

 Do this I think..

-1. npm install -g expo-cli
+1. `npm install -g expo-cli`
-2. npm install
+2. `npm install`
+3. `yarn install` (just to make sure, I totally forgot what package I have installed in this project)

 Finally run the program using:
 3. expo start